JaneManolidou/Spiderweb-SD-Codes/README.md

 * Computation of imaging Parameters - using .ms files produced by scriptforpy
 * Computation of imaging Parameters - using .ms files produced manually with importasdm
+* sdbaseline
 * sdimaging for the parameters of the first code
 * sdimaging for the parameters of the second code
+* imcontsub for the first code
+* imcontsub for the second code